WASHS Class of 2020: Here's Your Origin Story

 You were born to history.
 With clouds of toxic debris still settling on metropolises-turned-combat zones, you were still swaddled as newborns when we burdened you with the desperate, wounded, weighted hope of a nation.
 From this burden, your shoulders grew strong.

 While generations of parents before you struggled with their children’s addictions, you struggled with your parents’ addictions, a far more cruel fate.
-You were unfairly forced to act as adults, without being equipped.
-Often, as we failed you, you turned to each other.
-Here you stand, against impossible odds, on the verge of an accomplishment made more monumental for its near-impossibility.
+You were unfairly forced to act as adults, without being equipped as adults.
+Often, as we failed you, you turned to each other - sleeping on friend's couches, driving each other to the laundry mat, paying for each others' food.
+And, here you stand, on the verge of an accomplishment made more monumental for its near-impossibility.
 From this, you found independence, a generational self-reliance, and a somber, compassionate responsibility to each other.